 Affiliations: 1Department of Biochemistry, University of Nebraska-Lincoln; 2Department of Food Science and Technology, University of Nebraska-Lincoln; 3Complex Biosystems, University of Nebraska-Lincoln

 The human gut microbiota comprises a diverse range of microbes essential to human health.
 Changes in gut microbiota composition have also been linked to diseases such as Inflammatory Bowel Disease (IBD).
 IBD presents commonly as Ulcerative Colitis (UC) and Crohn's Disease (CD) and is characterized by chronic relapsing colonic inflammation.
 IBD patients often have microbiomes devoid of beneficial bacteria in the Faecalibacterium genus.
 One species, F. duncaniae, is known to produce butyrate, a short-chain fatty acid that enhances intestinal barrier function and promotes anti-inflammatory immune responses.
 Our lab seeks to increase Faecalibacterium abundance in IBD microbiomes.
 We currently work with the F. duncaniae type strain A2-165 in our preclinical mouse model but have found that it does not persist in mice harboring human microbiomes devoid of Faecalibacterium.
 However, we have identified a human fecal microbiome sample that naturally contains F. duncaniae, and this strain persisted in mice for up to 28 days, suggesting that it can colonize mice.
-This study aims to isolate and identify the strain of F. duncaniae from the sample for use in future mouse studies.
+This study aims to isolate and identify the strain of F. duncaniae from the fecal sample for use in future mouse studies.
 We are screening isolates based on colony morphology, cell morphology, aerobic tolerance.
 We are also isolating DNA and performing qPCR tests for F. duncaniae.
 Whole genome sequencing will be performed on isolates identified as F. duncaniae via qPCR, and eventually these strains will be tested for their ability to colonize mice.
 Currently, we have not identified any candidate isolates but are refining our protocol for more precise screening.

 26. Background Microflora and Characterization of Mold Species in